There are four philosophically strong arguments that God cannot have free will. Here they are:

 “There is a light switch on the wall; God may either turn it on, or leave it off; but, since God already knows the future, God knows that he will turn it on.
 That is part of his knowledge.
 But what if God exercises freewill, and chooses not to turn it on.
 Is this possible?”

 God, as the ultimate creator, created goodness.
-God is also said to be a perfectly good benevolent God.
+God is also said to be perfectly good (omni-benevolent).
 This means that God fulfils every possibility of the goodness it has created.
-It is the be-all and end-all of goodness, perfectly good and unerringly good.
-If God was not 100 percent perfectly moral, God would not be perfect.
-This results in a complete lack of free will for God.
+It is the be-all and end-all of goodness, perfectly and unerringly good.
+This causes multiple contradictions including a lack of free will for God.

 In any situation, of all the possible things God could do, God does the perfectly morally right one.
 It never chooses an inferior course of action because it is perfect.
 If it acted imperfectly, it would not be perfect.

 Free will is the making of choices according to our own deliberation.
 Deliberation requires thought, and thought requires change over time.
 If time was frozen and nothing changed, no-one would have free will.
 Free will is a concept that only exists inside the timeline.
 If God is, as is required, a creator of Time and Space, then God exists outside of time.
 It is senseless to talk of "before" the big bang, "before" the creation of time because there was no "before", no passage of time before then.